Edited book/ Book chapter

 Brown, J. (2001).
 Silence, taboo and infectious disease.
 In A. Mills & J. Smith (Eds.), Utter silence: Voicing the unspeakable (pp. 83–91).
 New York, NY: Peter Lang.

-- Chapter from edited collection: Give chapter author and title (no italics).
-Give book title (italics) preceded by ‘In’ (no italics) and initials and surname/s of editor/s followed by ‘(Ed.),’ or ‘(Eds.)’.
-Add page range of chapter in round brackets (no italics) after title.
+- Give the chapter author and title (no italics).
+Give book title (italics) preceded by ‘In’ (no italics) and initials and surname of editor followed by ‘(Ed.),’ or ‘(Eds.)’ if multiple editors.
+Add page range of chapter in round brackets (no italics) after the title.